jaegertracing/documentation/content/docs/next-release/deployment.md

 To learn more about rollover index management in Jaeger refer to this [article](https://medium.com/jaegertracing/using-elasticsearch-rollover-to-manage-indices-8b3d0c77915d).

+#### Elasticsearch ILM support
+{{< warning >}}
+Experimental Feature, Added in release 1.22.

+Supported versions: 7.x
+{{< /warning >}}
+[Elasticsearch ILM](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html) helps us automatically manage indices according to our performance, resiliency, and retention requirements.
+For example, you could use ILM to:

+* Spin up a new index when an index reaches a certain size or number of documents
+* Create a new index each day, week, or month and archive previous ones
+* Delete stale indices to enforce data retention standards

+ILM usage for jaeger indices can be enabled by following below steps:

+- Create an ILM policy in elasticsearch named *jaeger-ilm-policy*
+- Run elasticsearch initializer with ES_USE_ILM=true in environment variables. (details in below section)
+- After the initialization, deploy Jaeger with `--es.use-ilm=true` and `--es.use-aliases=true`.

 ##### Initialize

 The following command prepares Elasticsearch for rollover deployment by creating index aliases, indices, and index templates: